mnatha/wordhop/README.md

 npm install --save wordhop
 ```

-Wordhop will automatically generate two keys for you and securely (via Slack auth) give you those keys in the conversation.
-The first key is a Wordhop API key, and the second key is a bot-specific key.
-Create an instance of a Wordhp object near the top of your code and include both keys:
+Create an instance of a Wordhop object near the top of your code as seen below.
+Wordhop will give you two keys.
+The first is your API Key and the second is a bot-specific key for each bot you add.

 ```javascript
 var wordhop = require('wordhop')(WORDHOP_API_KEY,WORDHOP_BOT_KEY,{platform:'messenger'})
 ```

-### For a Messenger app built with Botkit
+### 1.1 For a Messenger app built with Botkit

 Add these two lines below where you've previously defined `controller` and `wordhop`: